 4. Be like Queen Elizabeth 11

 What do we mean by being “like queen Elizabeth”?
 Well, we are merely telling you to wear gloves always.
 Although it may not stop you from biting your nails, it will surely act as an obstacle.
-I’m pretty sure of this hack because it has helped a lot of persons I’m opportune to teach on how to nail this habit.
+I’m pretty sure of this hack because it has helped a lot of people I’m opportune to teach, how to nail this habit.

 5. Coat those nails

 What is a competitive action?
-Competitive action is a move geared towards putting a stop to an action.
+Competitive action is a move geared toward putting a stop to an action.

 If this approach is followed religiously, this method could be the only remedy you need to stop those bad habits.

-What is thinking healthy method in the first place?
-Think healthy process is a mindset practice that employs the use of one’s conscience to fight one’s self ( yourself)
+Why is thinking healthy a method in the first place?
+Think healthy process is a mindset practice that employs the use of one’s conscience to fight one’s self.

 When you think of the number of places you’ve placed your hands during the day and the danger of putting those hands laced with germs in your mouth, such conscious thinking should be able to deter the urge.